Reconstruction theorem for complex polynomials: A reconstruction theorem for polynomials

 \begin{lemma} If $P(z)=a_dz^d+\ldots+a_1z+a_0$ is non-exceptional polynomial and $a_d\notin\R$, then in a small neighborhood of infinity all mirrors break at time 1. \end{lemma}

-\begin{proof} Near infinity there exist a holomorphic change of coordinates of the form $\xi:=z+\cO(1)$ that conjugates $P(z)$ to the map $\xi\ra{a_d}\xi$.
-It follows from Lemma 3.4 in \cite{FP} that near infinity any mirrored pair must lie on a level curve $\{|\xi|=R\}$.
-Observe that such level curves for $P$ are of form $\{z=R e^{i\varphi}+\cO(1)\},$ hence near infinity every a mirrored pair $(z,w)$ must satisfy
+\begin{proof} Near infinity there exist a holomorphic change of coordinates of the form $\xi:=z+O(1)$, as $|z|\rightarrow \infty$, that conjugates $P(z)$ to the map $\xi\ra{a_d}\xi^d$.
+Since $P$ is non-exceptional it follows from Lemma 3.4 in \cite{FP} that any point $z$ near infinity can only be mirrored by a point that lies on the same level curve $\{|\xi|=R\}$ as $z$.
+Observe that such level curves for $P$ are of form $\{z=R e^{i\varphi}+O(1)\},$ hence near infinity every a mirrored pair $(z,w)$ must satisfy

 It follows that We also have hence which converges to infinity as $z\ra\infty$.
 Hence if $z$ mirrors $w$ then $P(z)=P(w)$. \end{proof}